-Venison Country Fried Steak
+Venison Chicken Fried Steak

-You know, of all of the ways to cook venison, I believe this simple recipe is my absolute favorite.
-The deer processors in my area love to load you down with cube steak, and it can be hard sometimes coming up with new ways to cook it.
-After some experimentation, I believe I have perfected this recipe, and I'm sure you'll like it as much as I do.
+You know, of all the ways to cook venison, this simple recipe has to be my absolute favorite.
+The deer processors in my area love to load you down with cube steak, and it can sometimes be hard to come up with new ways to cook it.

 Ingredients